Place for beauty & encounter

 Despite more than 100 exhibitions during his lifetime, Don Worth‘s work is less known in Europe, with the exception of collectors and vintage enthusiasts.
 With the tribute exhibition FLORAL MEDITATION, WBB GALLERY is dedicating the first major retrospective outside the USA to this grand master.
 On display are 26 hand-made vintage prints of subtropical plants, taken between 1960 and 2004, all individually hand-made, signed, and stamped.
 Some particularly rare photographs, in editions of only a few prints, are being shown for the first time.

 The exhibition is complemented by large-format watercolors and colored-pencil drawings of plants and flowers by Swiss painter Irma Haussener (*1954).
-The artist has been inspired by flowers for decades, painting oversized plants with scientific precision.
+The artist has been inspired by flowers for decades, painting oversized plants with great devotion.
 Don Worth certainly would have been delighted with her works of art, just as he did when he met Georgia O’Keefe in the 1950s.

 Also on display at WBB GALLERY are various vintage prints by other American 20th Century photographers, including Brett Weston (1911 – 1993), Jerry Uelsmann (*1934), John Wimberley (*1945), and Jock Sturges (*1947), plus original prints by Steve McCurry (*1950).